rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 and though my condition was a trial to you, you did not scorn or despise me, but received me as an angel of God, as Christ Jesus. ^0414

-What then has become of your blessedness?
+What then has become of the blessing you felt?
 For I testify to you that, if possible, you would have gouged out your eyes and given them to me. ^0415

 Have I then become your enemy by telling you the truth? ^0416